dy/subscript/README.md

 </template>
 ```

-## Motivation

 [jsep](https://github.com/EricSmekens/jsep) is generally fine for the listed tasks, unless you design a tiny module and prefer keep dependencies as small as possible.
-Subscript has x4 smaller footprint than jsep, keeping performance and externalizing API.
-It also generates lispy calltree, compared to esprima AST:
+Subscript has [2.5kb](https://npmfs.com/package/subscript/3.0.0/subscript.min.js) footprint vs [11.4kb](https://npmfs.com/package/jsep/1.2.0/dist/jsep.min.js) jsep, with same or better performance.
+It also has more open API and generates lispy calltree, compared to esprima AST:

 + minimal possible AST overhead
 + clear operators precedence